-Colleagues and friends have established this grant in honor of Kenneth F. Baker for the contributions he has made to the science of plant pathology through his research and service.
-In 2011, the fund was doubled so that a travel award could be given every year.
-The name was then changed to the Kenneth F. Baker and R. James Cook Student Travel Fund.
+Colleagues and friends established this fund in honor of Kenneth F. Baker for the contributions he made to the science of plant pathology through his research and service.
+In 2011, the fund name was combined and changed to the Kenneth F. Baker and R. James Cook Student Travel Fund.
 Baker and Cook coauthored two books on biological control of plant pathogens, the first in 1974 and then reprinted by APS (before APS PRESS) in 1982 and the second by APS (again, before APS PRESS) in 1983.

 Kenneth F. Baker